Aurellya/Me_Against_Traffic/README.md

 # Me Against Traffic
 This is my first First Pygame.
-It's a simple game you’re moving a character sideways to avoid the incoming obstacle which is a car.
+It's a simple game where a player need to move a character sideways to avoid the incoming obstacle which is a car.
 I also added background music and sound effect to make playing exprience more fun.
 Enjoy!

 ## Requirements